 You can get to the panda base by bus, taxi, and metro.

 Ticket: RMB 58

 Asia's first UNESCO City of Gastronomy, Chengdu is known for its fiery cuisine.
-While most visitors here would try the enticing Kung Pao Chicken( a spicy stir-fry with chicken, peanut, vegetables, and chili peppers) and some other delicacies at local restaurants, learning to make them yourself would be a much interesting, enjoyable and rewarding experience.
+While most visitors here would try the enticing Kung Pao Chicken( a spicy stir-fry with chicken, peanut, vegetables, and chili peppers) and some other delicacies at local restaurants, learning to make them yourself would be a much more interesting, enjoyable, and rewarding experience.
 Knowing how to cook some classic Sichuan dishes is possibly the best souvenir you can take home from a Chengdu trip.
 You'll impress your friends and family with a delicately prepared Chinese meal.

-Take a cooking course in Chengdu and you'll learn how to cook traditional Chinese dishes including Kung Pao Chicken, sweet and sour spare ribs, fish-flavored eggplant, twice cooked pork, dumplings, etc. You can join the Customized Cooking Class in which 4 authentic Chinese dishes are arranged or the Classic Sichuan Cooking Class in which you'll learn to make 8 typical Sichuan dishes.
+Take a cooking course in Chengdu and you'll learn how to cook traditional Chinese dishes including Kung Pao Chicken, sweet and sour spare ribs, fish-flavored eggplant, twice-cooked pork, dumplings, etc. You can join the Customized Cooking Class in which 4 authentic Chinese dishes are arranged or the Classic Sichuan Cooking Class in which you'll learn to make 8 typical Sichuan dishes.

-Chefs are accommodating, friendly, full of knowledge and speak excellent English.
-They'll make sure each step is understood, from the selection of ingredients, the use of utensils, to the art of balancing color, smell, flavor, shape, and nutrition.
+Chefs are accommodating, friendly, full of knowledge, and speak excellent English.
+They'll make sure each step is understood, from the selection of ingredients, and the use of utensils, to the art of balancing color, smell, flavor, shape, and nutrition.
 You are free to ask any questions whenever they arise.
-And in the end, you'll be rewarded a well-deserved meal prepared on your own while enjoying the talk with the chefs about each other's insights of cooking, culture, travel, etc.
+And in the end, you'll be rewarded with a well-deserved meal prepared on your own while enjoying the talk with the chefs about each other's insights of cooking, culture, travel, etc.